mnellemann/sysmon/README.md

 # System Monitor

-Open source system monitoring solution with support for plugins.
+Open source system monitoring solution with support for plugins and scripts.

 This software is free to use and is licensed under the [Apache 2.0 License](LICENSE).